Public-Sentiments-on-Covid-19/Final_Sub/Readme.md

  # Data Analysis:
  - Reddit: First run curl.sh to move csv files from local env to Dumbo (Please be aware the location).
 Afterwards run import.scala in a spark shell.
 It will provide tables of some analysis.
  - Twitter: Push sentimental5.csv to HDFS.
 Run import.scala to get average values.
 Use DF.sort(asc("Date")) to sort by Date.
 Export to Tableau the results.
  - John Hopkins: Run confirmed_cases.sh to run all the data through map reduce code to calculate stats per country per day.
+The data will be found on HDFS under cleaning.
 Afterwards, load import.scala in a spark shell.
 It will provide tables for our data.